aboudou/picheckvoltage/README.md

 PiCheckVoltage is made of three hardware parts and one software part:

 * A voltage regulation unit, which take voltage from the battery pack and provides a +5V regulated power line (to power some IC like port expanders, motor drivers, even Raspberry Pi itself)
-* A voltage measure unit, which check battery pack voltage after it is stepped down to a 0V to 3.3V range by a resitor divider.
+* A voltage measurement unit, which check battery pack voltage after it is stepped down to a 0V to 3.3V range by a resistor divider.
-* Two status LEDs, which can display if battery pack voltage is good or to low.
+* Two status LEDs, which can display if battery pack voltage is good or too low.
 * A program to run on the Raspberry Pi, which read mesured voltage, drive status LEDs, and can start three user provided scripts when the battery pack voltage reaches three different levels:
 	* 0V level: a.k.a. unplugged battery pack
 	* low battery level: when voltage reaches a value which is near to be dangerously low for the batteries